YuvalNag/pm2-health/README.md

         "secure": false,
         "disabled": false,
         "clientHostName": "your-machine.com", // optional, will force the client host-name FQDN used in SMTP HELLO.
 If not set, NodeMailer will ask host name to the OS, and use 127.0.0.1 if it's not a FQDN.
+        "http_proxy": "http://your-proxy-host:proxy-port", // optional, will send the mail through proxy server.
+Make sure that your HTTP proxy supports CONNECT protocol and allows connecting to the SMTP port you want to use.
+Alternatively, environment var cab be used instead. e.g.: `export http_proxy=http://your-proxy-host:proxy-port`
     },
     "mailTo": "mail1,mail2"
 }